bahmanm/stockperson/README.md

 There are usually 2 approaches to working on a chapter:

 * Focusing on the end-user functionality and do only as much as technically required to tackle **just** the current chapter.
-* For each chapter, try to implement a robust design with the idea of reusing the code in the future chapters.
+* Focusing on trying to implement a robust design with the idea of reusing the code in the future chapters.

 Either approach works just fine for the purpose of StockPerson and it's mostly a matter of personal preference.